cloudposse/terraform-aws-components/modules/eks/cluster/README.md

 ### Usage with Node Groups

-The `eks/cluster` component also supports node groups!
+The `eks/cluster` component also supports managed node groups.
 In order to add a set list of nodes to provision with the cluster, add values for `var.managed_node_groups_enabled` and `var.node_groups`.

 :::info
-You can use manage node groups in conjunction with Karpenter node groups!
-Simply deploy node groups as demonstrated below, and then deploy Karpenter with the necessary components.
+You can use managed node groups in conjunction with Karpenter node groups, though in most cases, Karpenter is all you need.

 :::